sustglobal/dev-center/jekyll/_docs/reporting/dataset-guide.md

 ---
 layout: doc
-title: Sust Global CSV Dataset Guide
+title: Reporting CSV Dataset Guide
 subtitle: This section will go through each risk exposure dataset available for download and explain the methodology behind it.
 We will also show you how to use and interpret the numbers, which includes a written interpretation of the datasets.
 date: 2024-12-05
 lastmod: 2024-12-05